jorks/MacPkgGen/README.md

 ## Create a new Project

 This solution comes with a guided install script.
-On your local machine `cd` into your Packages directory and run:
+On your local machine `cd` into a working directory for your packages and run:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/jorks/Jamf-Prestage-Assets/HEAD/helpers/create_project.sh)"